 All appraisers are required to be registered with the Texas Department of Licensing and Regulation (TDLR).
 The TDLR registration requires that each appraiser must successfully complete a five-year educational program and pass a required number of course hours within a specified time.
 Additionally, all appraisers must pass review exams at levels three and four of the certification program.
 After successfully completing the required curriculum and approval of a demonstration appraisal, an appraiser is awarded the designation of Registered Professional Appraiser (RPA).
-There is also a requirement of at least seventy-five hours of continuing education units every five years in order to re-certify the RPA designation.
-DCAD currently has one RPA on staff.
+There is also a requirement of at least 30 hours of continuing education units every two years in order to re-certify the RPA designation.
+RPAs that are Chief Appraisers must complete specific additional educational criteria including a State Laws and Rules Update Course each legislative session.
+DCAD currently has one RPA on staff which is the Chief Appraiser.
 The DCAD appraisal staff stays abreast of current trends affecting property through review of published materials, attendance at conferences, course work and continuing education.

 Appraisers are responsible for the discovery, listing, and appraisal of all types property.
 The District employs the services of Pritchard & Abbott for the appraisal of minerals, industrial plants, pipelines, industrial personal property and utilities within the boundaries of the appraisal district.
 The District uses computer software provided by Harris/True Automation for its data processing of all appraisal records, records management system.
 BIS Consulting maintains the digitized mapping system for the District.
+Eagle

-Eagle Appraisal & Consulting appraisers also assist the chief appraiser in conducting ratio studies and building schedules for residential property
+Appraisal & Consulting appraisers also assist the chief appraiser in conducting ratio studies and building schedules for residential property